mschenk7474/Cloud-Databases/README.md

 {Important!
 Do not say in this section that this is a college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description of the software that you wrote and how it integrates with a Cloud Database.
-Describe how to use your program.}
+How the user database works is first, you run main, and then the user is prompted to input whether they have an account or not.
+If they do not have an account, they are prompted to create an account and then are redirected to input those new credentials to access the software.
+If the user already has an account and the user and data are present in the database, they are allowed to continue in the software.

+After the user is authorized, they are directed to a menu where the user can create a new account, show user information, modify account details, and delete accounts from the database.
+Whenever the user is done with the program, there is an option in the menu where the user can quit the program.

+Throughout the program, there is error checking to make sure all the inputs from the user are valid.
+The software checks the database to make sure that all data is either there or not, depending on whatever the situation needs in that moment.

-My purpose of writing this software was to gain a better understanding of how to use a cloud database, and how to connect it to somewhere where I can access the database and modify it the way I want.
+My purpose in writing this software was to gain a better understanding of how to use a cloud database, and how to connect it to somewhere where I can access the database and modify it the way I want.
 I also wrote this to get my feet wet with cloud programming to hopefully get into bigger cloud programming projects that involve AWS, Azure, and more.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of the cloud database.}